RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 full system XML file (and PDB topology).
 In addition to basic automatic X-H bondconstraints and rigid-water constraints we also have to add constraints associated with the Fe-S cysteine bonds as our simple forcefield did not define bonded parameters associated with this interaction.
 The bond constraints are easily defined as a list of lists using the atom indices of the Fe (755) and the sulfurs (96,136,567,607).
 Note that ASH counts from 0.
+Alternatively, we could also have added harmonic bond restraints instead of rigid constraints.

 We next provide the ASH fragment and the OpenMMTheory as input to the OpenMM_Opt minimizer and run a minimization of 100 steps.
 For a large MM system it is typically not needed to minimize the whole system until convergence (and can in fact be very hard to accomplish).